koekeishiya/skhd/README.md

 **skhd** is a simple hotkey daemon for macOS.
-It is a stripped version of [**khd**](https://github.com/koekeishiya/khd) (although mostly rewritten from scratch), that sacrifices the more advanced features in favour of increased responsiveness and performance.
+It is a stripped version of [**khd**](https://github.com/koekeishiya/khd) (although rewritten from scratch), that sacrifices the more advanced features in favour of increased responsiveness and performance.

 **skhd** uses a subset of the grammar that **khd** uses.
 In other words, **khd** is able to load and run **skhd** config files without having to make any changes to the file.
 This makes it very simple to migrate between **skhd** and **khd** on demand.